Iowa Admin. Code r. 199-19.3

 (1) The utility shall finance and make the distribution main extension for a customer without requiring an advance for construction if the estimated construction costs to provide a distribution main extension are less than or equal to three times estimated base revenue calculated on the basis of similarly situated customers.
 The utility may use a feasibility model, rather than three times estimated base revenue, to determine what, if any, advance for construction is required of the customer.
 The utility shall file a summary explaining the inputs into the feasibility model and a description of the model as part of the utility's tariff.
 Whether or not the construction of the distribution main extension would otherwise require a payment from a customer, the utility shall charge the customer for actual permit fees, and the permit fees are not refundable.

-(2) If the estimated construction cost to provide a distribution main extension is greater than three times estimated base revenue calculated on the basis of similarly situated customers, the applicant for a distribution main extension shall contract with the utility and make, no more than 30 days prior to commencement of construction, an advance for construction equal to the estimated construction cost less three times estimated base revenue to be produced by the customer The utility may use a feasibility model to determine whether an advance for construction is required.
+(2) If the estimated construction cost to provide a distribution main extension is greater than three times estimated base revenue calculated on the basis of similarly situated customers, the applicant for a distribution main extension shall contract with the utility and make, no more than 30 days prior to commencement of construction, an advance for construction equal to the estimated construction cost less three times estimated base revenue to be produced by the customer.
+The utility may use a feasibility model to determine whether an advance for construction is required.
 The utility shall file a summary explaining the inputs into the feasibility model and a description of the model as part of the utility's tariff.
-A written contract between the utility and the customer shall be available for board inspection upon request.
+A written contract between the utility and the customer shall be available for commission inspection upon request.
 Whether or not the construction of the distribution main extension would otherwise require a payment from the customer, the utility shall charge the customer for actual permit fees, and the permit fees are not refundable.

 (3) Where the customer will not attach within the agreed-upon attachment period after completion of the distribution main extension, the applicant for the distribution main extension shall contract with the utility and make, no more than 30 days prior to the commencement of construction, an advance for construction equal to the estimated construction cost.
 The utility may use a feasibility model to determine the amount of the advance for construction.
 The utility shall file a summary explaining the inputs into the feasibility model and a description of the model as part of the utility's tariff.
-A written contract between the utility and the customer shall be available for board inspection upon request.
+A written contract between the utility and the customer shall be available for commission inspection upon request.
 Whether or not the construction of the distribution main extension would otherwise require a payment from the customer, the utility shall charge the customer for actual permit fees, and the permit fees are not refundable.

 (4) Advances for construction may be paid by cash or equivalent surety and shall be refundable for ten years.
 The customer has the option of providing an advance for construction by cash or equivalent surety unless the utility determines that the customer has failed to comply with the conditions of a surety in the past.

 (5) Refunds.
-When the customer is required to make an advance for construction, the utility shall refund to the depositor for a period often years from the date of the original advance a pro-rata share for each service line attached to the distribution main extension.
+When the customer is required to make an advance for construction, the utility shall refund to the depositor for a period of ten years from the date of the original advance a pro-rata share for each service line attached to the distribution main extension.
 The pro-rata refund shall be computed in the following manner:

 1. If the combined total of three times estimated base revenue, or the amount allowed by the feasibility model, for the distribution main extension and each service line attached to the distribution main extension exceeds the total estimated construction cost to provide the distribution main extension, the entire amount of the advance for construction shall be refunded.